Tips & Tricks

 4. Paint the journey with horizons

-It is also important to create a timeline for the entire conversational AI journey.
+Create a timeline for the entire conversational AI journey.
 Here, product managers map out capabilities or experiences within the assistant.

 Use Brian's horizons framework (below) to create a single snapshot of the customer journey.